pedroalvesbatista/singularity-admindocs/installation.rst

 non-shared storage.

-The list of files installed by a successful `setuid` installation of Singularity can be found in the :ref:`appendix, installed files section <installed-files>`.
+The list of files installed by a successful `setuid` installation of Apptainer can be found in the :ref:`appendix, installed files section <installed-files>`.

 Test Suite
 ==========

-The Singularity codebase includes a test suite that is run during development using CI services.
+The Apptainer codebase includes a test suite that is run during development using CI services.

 If you would like to run the test suite locally you can run the test